 - Things to do in Sela Pass: Visit the Sela Lake located at the end of the Pass and enjoy the sight of crystal blue water.

 - By Air: Reach Tezpur Airport in Assam (250kms away) and hire a cab.

 - By Road: Reach Tezpur via flight or train and book a cab to Tawang.

 - By Rail: Reach Tezpur Railway Station and hire a cab to Sela Pass

-To truly enjoy the serenity and beauty of the surrounding landscape of Sela Pass, you can break your journey and book a Treebo hotel stay to relax, refresh and prep up for the remaining journey.
+To truly enjoy the serenity and beauty of the surrounding landscape of Sela Pass, you can break your journey and book a stay in budget hotels in Tawang such as Treebo Hotels to relax, refresh and prep up for the remaining journey.